Why Do I Still Look Pregnant? Here's Why!

 This abdominal separation occurs during pregnancy and it is completely normal.
 It is necessary for your body to make room for a baby.

 What happens is that after the baby is born, your stomach muscles gradually come back together.
-There are various options available to you but my postpartum workouts will help you naturally heal diastasis recti.
+There are various options available to you but my workouts will help you naturally heal diastasis recti.

 2. Food and Your Diet